dlang/DIPs/DIPs/DIP1xxx-JS.md

 specific release.
 This allows users to easily know if upgrading will break their code or not.

-Users must be given at least eight non-patch releases before the deprecated features are removed.
+Users must be given at least 10 non-patch releases before the deprecated features are removed.
 More releases can be given if the removed code is commonly used.
 There are two cases where the deprecation period is allowed to be shorter: